Foot, leg, and ankle swelling

 Painless swelling of the feet and ankles is a common problem, especially among older people.

 Abnormal buildup of fluid in the ankles, feet, and legs can cause swelling.
 This fluid buildup and swelling is called edema.

 Swelling of the ankles - feet - legs; Ankle swelling; Foot swelling; Leg swelling; Edema - peripheral; Peripheral edema

-Foot, leg, and ankle swelling is common with the following situations:
+Foot, leg, and ankle swelling is common when the person also:

 Long airplane flights or car rides, as well as standing for long periods of time, often lead to some swelling in the feet and ankles.

-Certain medications may also cause your legs to swell:
+Certain medicines may also cause your legs to swell.
+Some of these are:

-Never stop taking any medicines you think may be causing swelling without first talking to your doctor.
+Never stop taking any medicines you think may be causing swelling without first talking to your health care provider.